-Despite the recent weakness in the MB quoted price for APT during the month of April, Almonty continues to believe that long-term market fundamentals remain robust with limited availability of product on the market and strong demand for tungsten concentrate.
+Almonty continues to believe that long-term market fundamentals remain robust with limited availability of product on the market and strong demand for tungsten concentrate.

 Almonty has identified areas of operational improvement and has embarked on a plan to increase the recovery of tungsten concentrate from the Los Santos Project to industry standard through operational changes and enhancements to the milling circuit and improvements to the way in which ore is fed into the processing circuits.
-Results to date have been promising and the improvement in recoveries is on target.
-Optimization of the existing mill circuits has been completed with tungsten recovery rates currently running in the 57% range.
-Further operational improvements are underway with the addition of a hydrosizer that was added to the processing circuit in April 2012 that is expected to further increase the tungsten recovery rate and the planned addition of a flotation circuit are expected to improve the overall tungsten recovery rate to a minimum of 65%.
+Results to date have been promising and the improvement in tungsten recoveries is on target.
+Optimization of the existing gravity mill circuits has been completed with the addition of a hydrosizer that was added to the processing circuit and commissioned during May 2012.
+This has lead to an increase in the average tungsten recovery rate to 60.5% and 60.0% for the months of June 2012 and July 2012 respectively.
+The addition of a flotation circuit is in progress.
+Site preparation work has begun and final engineering plans have been completed.
+The addition of the flotation circuit is expected to improve the overall tungsten recovery rate to a minimum of 65%.
 The Company believes it is on track to achieve this targeted recovery rate by the end of calendar 2012.

 Management has also identified several opportunities to expand the Los Santos Project's potential and has begun an exploration campaign with the intent of converting measured and indicated mineral resources to proven and probable mineral reserves.
 The exploration campaign is targeting over 7,000 metres of drilling per year over the next 4 years and Almonty is working with third party mining consultants to optimize the pit design based on the results of the drilling campaign.
-As at the date of this MD&A,
+As at the date of this MD&A, Almonty had completed approximately 5,078 metres of drilling as at June 30, 2012 (3,377 metres as at March 31, 2012) and is currently in the process of analysis and reviewing the results of the campaign.
+Almonty intends to perform sufficient drilling in order to support the completion of an updated National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101") compliant technical report prior to the end of calendar 2012.
+Almonty will provide updates on this and other initiatives as they progress.

-Almonty had completed approximately 3,377 metres of drilling (924 metres as at December 31, 2011) out of the targeted 7,000 metres for the current year.
-Preliminary pit optimization work is also underway and on schedule.
-Average grades of ore mined during the period of time of the pit optimization are below the anticipated long-term grade of the resource and are causing tungsten production levels to remain stagnant despite improvements to the overall tungsten recovery rate.
+Preliminary pit optimization work is continuing and on schedule.
+Average grades of ore mined during the period of time of the pit optimization are improving and, while below the anticipated long-term grade of the resource, are enhancing tungsten production levels in combination with the improvements to the overall tungsten recovery rate.
 We anticipate improved production volumes as a result of both improvements in recoveries and higher WO_3 grades in future periods.